deatrich/linux-home-server/linux-server.md

 $ sudo systemctl enable gpm
 ~~~~

-### Disabling Various Unused Services
+## Disabling Various Unused Services

 Here are some services which normally can be disabled.
 Of course, if any
 of these services are interesting to you then keep them.
 Note that server
 processes are sometimes called *daemons*.

-You can handle multiple services at a time, but doing them individually
+The *systemctl* command can handle multiple services at the same time, but
-allows you to watch for any feedback.
-You can also simply disable
+doing them individually allows you to watch for any feedback.
+You can also
-these services without stopping them.
-They will not run on the next
+simply disable these services without stopping them.
+They will not run
-reboot.
+on the next reboot.

 ~~~~ {.shell}
 // If you want to run a series of commands as root you can sudo to the bash